Michael Berthold: Bisociative knowledge discovery

 At Konstanz University, Berthold initiated a European project (EU FP7 BISON) that focused on bisociative methods to create insights from diverse data sources.
-The consortium created output summarized in the resulting edited volume Bisociative Knowledge Discovery.
+The consortium created an output summarized in the resulting edited volume Bisociative Knowledge Discovery.

 Widening of machine learning algorithms

-Berthold was the first to introduce the idea of widened machine learning which draws on parallel resources to improve model accuracy rather than the usual focus on speed-up.
+Berthold was the first to introduce the idea of widened machine learning, which draws on parallel resources to improve model accuracy rather than the usual focus on speed-up.
 He discussed a number of generic ways of tuning data mining algorithms while providing a series of experiments.
 Later on, he conducted an in-depth analysis of the concept of Widened Data Mining, which aims at reducing the impact of heuristics by exploring more than just one suitable solution at each step.
 In 2017, Berthold and his team proposed the bucket selector, a model-independent randomized selection strategy, with the capability to perform better than existing selection strategies in cases without a diversity measure.